donbright/rust-lang-cheat-sheet/README.md

 extern crate clap;
 // clap will parse the struct and automatically handle errors,
 // detect the argument type based on the variable (Vec,Option,bool)
+// with Option for optional args, no Option for Requred args, Vec for
+// multiple args, bool for flag style args, etc. clap will also
 // automatically provide --verison and --help using /// comments
 #[derive(clap::Parser, Debug)]
 pub struct Args {